Let me guess.

 If none of the above, what is the easiest way out?

-For me, it was none of the above; I couldn’t find an answer.
-I didn't know.
-All of a sudden the clicks skyrocketed, nobody could tell me what was going on.
-But the easiest way out you guys is to just join an Ad Network and let them fight the battles for you versus Google.
+For me, it was none of the above, I couldn’t find an answer.
+My invalid clicks skyrocketed, nobody could tell me what was going on, and I had nowhere to turn.

 At that time, I turned to Ezoic for help and they did help me.
 But now I’m more of an advocate for folks to try Newor Media instead assuming you have 60k+ pageviews.

 Hopefully, this post helps you if you’re dealing with the invalid clicks issue.